anchore/grype/README.md

 registry:yourrepo/yourimage:tag        pull image directly from a registry (no container runtime required)
 ```

+If an image source is not provided and cannot be detected from the given reference it is assumed the image should be pulled from the Docker daemon.
+If docker is not present, then the Podman daemon is attempted next, followed by reaching out directly to the image registry last.

+This default behavior can be overridden with the `default-image-pull-source` configuration option (See [Configuration](https://github.com/anchore/grype#configuration) for more details).

 Use SBOMs for even faster vulnerability scanning in Grype:

 ```